-- Perform job duties as a culinarian. - · Demonstrate the knowledge and skills required to operate a safe and sanitary culinary station.
+- Demonstrate the knowledge and skills required to set up and operate a safe food preparation station. - Perform job duties as a production cook

 ■ To earn this Skills Attainment Certificate, complete the course requirements below with at least a C, unless the course can only be completed for P/NP.
 In those instances, a grade of P is required.